 I'd end by telling another millennial joke, but my fellow millennials may be mad at me.
 The jokes hit too close to their parents' home.

 So I'll end with an avocado toast joke.

 A grandpa walks into the living room accompanied by a scruffy young guy wearing skinny jeans, sunglasses, and eating avocado toast.

 Rhea Ravindran, CFP®

-Rhea is a Senior Client Associate at Rappaport Reiches Capital Management.
+Rhea is a Financial Advisor at Rappaport Reiches Capital Management.
 Please connect with her below.
 She loves to talk about investing, financial planning, and her favorite movies.